 The benefits and potential use cases of 5G are too numerous to list in a single post.
 It is likely that many of the more interesting use cases that will use 5G in the future have not even been dreamed up yet.
 Only time will tell what the future brings.

 Art King “Demystifying 5G” Cabling Installation and Maintenance May 2020

 White paper – “5G Services and Use Cases” ©2017 5G Americas retrieved from: https://www.5gamericas.org/white-paper-archive/

 Microwaves and RF Magazine e-Book “Focus on 5G: Technology and Challenges” ©2020 Endeavor Media

 Related Technical Article

 - Watch the Webinar: Material Considerations for Electrical Contacts in High Reliability Medical Connectors.
-Register for this recorded webinar to learn about the importance of evaluating the advanced materials used in high-reliability connectors and switches and why copper and clad metals offer an ideal solution.
+Register for this recorded webinar to learn about the importance of evaluating the Electronic Materials used in high-reliability connectors and switches and why copper and clad metals offer an ideal solution.